toddw/esbuild-markdoc-plugin/README.md

 # esbuild-markdoc-plugin

-esbuild plugin for markdown files using markdoc.
+esbuild plugin for markdown files using [Markdoc](https://markdoc.io/).

-## How to use
+## How to use the plugin

+The goal of this plugin is to convert .md files into the content object expected by [Markdoc render functions](https://markdoc.io/docs/render#render).

 1. Add to your esbuild plugins array.